energyprinciples/energyprinciples.github.io/_efficiency/001-lighting.md

 *Tungsten bulbs* are generally quite inefficient, wasting a lot of energy through heat.
 They also don't have a particularly long life span.
 They often darken with time, due to evaporated tungsten condensing on the inner surface of the glass.
 Basically, these should become a thing of the past.

-*Halogen lamps* contain a filament within a halogen gas, which increases the lifetime of the bulb and precents dthe darkening of the bulb.
-They can operate at a slightly higher temperatures and as a result are better in confined spaces and are usually qute smal in size.
+*Halogen lamps* contain a filament within a halogen gas, which increases the lifetime of the bulb and prevents the darkening of the bulb.
+They can operate at slightly higher temperatures and as a result are better in confined spaces and are usually qute small in size.
+1,700-2,500 hours lamp life.

 ## 2. Discharge lamps

-There are several types of dischage lamps.
-Thes include fluorescent lamps, mercury vapour lamps, metal halide lamps, low pressure sodium lamps and SONs.
+There are several types of dischage lamp.
+They include fluorescent lamps, mercury vapour lamps, metal halide lamps, low pressure sodium lamps and 'SONs'.

-Compact fluorescents you often find in the home and generally consist of some sort of tube-based lamp.Common types include
+*Compact fluorescents* you often find in the home and generally consist of some sort of tube-based lamp.
+Common types include:

+[insert pics]

-Fluorescent tubes are very common in offices and work spaces.
+*Fluorescent tubes* are very common in offices and work spaces:

+[insert pics]

 *instert table of typical fluorescent lamp shapes and sizes*